achavez/FusionTables.js/README.md

 FusionTables.js
 =====

-The FusionTables.js allows you to retrieve data from the [Google Fusion Tables API v1.0](https://developers.google.com/fusiontables/docs/v1/getting_started) using a few lines of JavaScript.
+FusionTables.js allows you to retrieve data from the [Google Fusion Tables API v1.0](https://developers.google.com/fusiontables/docs/v1/getting_started) using a few lines of JavaScript.

 Usage
 -----